baltej223/attendance_worker/README.md

 - And it will start working like that.

 - For any help or suggestions: feel free to contact me, through github issues, or through linkdin/`https://baltej.me/`

+I made it, just so that i can sleep peacefully, when it marks my attendance for me :)